All Episodes

 We're playing defense.

-And then, of course, earlier in the week, we find out that it's okay to rape a kid and you won't be executed, even in the state of Louisiana passed a law saying you would be.
+And then, of course, earlier in the week, we find out that it's okay to rape a kid and you won't be executed, even though the state of Louisiana passed a law saying you would be.

-And the U.S. Supreme Court said you're too stupid to know how to do this.
+And the U.S. Supreme Court said, you're too stupid to know how to do this.

-So we sit around, get all excited, and we get disappointed and so forth, and we look what courses will the uh cases will the court take next term that will be decided and so forth.
+And we look, what courses will the cases will the court take next term that will be decided and so forth.

 It's like we have over the years just casually thrown away our own role in determining our own lives.